 There are countless benefits to investing in a retainer-based relationship with a marketing agency.
 Let's break it down.

 1. What is a retainer agreement?

-A retainer agreement is an agreement where an agency agrees to provide a set of specific deliverables to a client at an agreed fee over a certain period of time.
+A retainer agreement is an agreement where an agency is paid up front and agrees to be available for and provide services to a client at an agreed fee over a certain period of time.

 2. What are the advantages of a retainer agreement?